fabiocfabini/numc/README.md

 ## Goals

+- [ ] Create a library that is as easy(as possible) to use as NumPy
+- [ ] Make it static or dynamickly linked
 - [ ] Basic building blocks
   - [x] Creation of arrays of any shape, type, and size
   - [x] Loading and saving arrays to disk